aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-the transform type of text.
+Gets the transform type of text.

 ```
 //Usually do not modify this value unless you know exactly what the modification will result in